Alma-chan Wants to Be a Family!: Manga

 Written and illustrated by Nanateru, Alma-chan Wants to Be a Family! was serialized on Kadokawa Shoten's Comic Newtype website from July 9, 2021, to February 2, 2024.
 Its chapters were collected into three tankōbon volumes released from March 10, 2022, to March 26, 2024.

+In June 2026, Yen Press announced that they had licensed the series for English publication beginning in December 2026.

 A sequel manga also illustrated by Nanateru, titled Alma-chan wa Kazoku ni Naritai Z, began serialization on the same website on July 19, 2024.
 The sequel's chapters have been collected into two tankōbon volumes as of October 2025.